Benjamin Goethe

-Benjamin Goethe (alternatively spelt Gøthe or Göthe, born 2 April 2003) is a Danish-German racing driver.
-He is the current champion of the GT World Challenge Europe Endurance Cup in the Silver Cup category.
+Benjamin "Benji" Goethe (born 2 April 2003) is a British-born Danish-German racing driver.
+He won the Silver Cup category in the 2022 GT World Challenge Europe Endurance Cup.

-Early life

-Goethe and his younger brother Oliver were educated at Millfield School.

 Early career

 Karting

 Having been introduced to motorsport at a young age, Goethe started his karting career in 2015.
 He first raced in various regional and national competitions in France, before competing in a select few international events in 2017, his final year of kart racing.

 Formula 4

 Goethe made his single-seater debut in 2018, where he competed in the F4 Spanish Championship for Drivex School.
 The Dane experienced a challenging campaign, as he finished 13th in the standings with a highest race result of fifth at Jerez.

 Sportscar career

 2019 – GT debut

 In 2019, Goethe switched to sportscar racing, driving with GPX Racing in four rounds of the Blancpain GT Series Endurance Cup alongside Jordan Grogor and his driver coach in karting and F4, Stuart Hall.
 The team ended up 20th in the Silver Cup, scoring 16 points, with Goethe becoming that year's recipient of the SRO Merit Award.

 The Dane also took part in the 24 Hours of Barcelona as part of the 24H GT Series, where he took his first podium in car racing, finishing third.